Maj. Matthew Golsteyn's family reacts to word of potential Trump action, fearing Afghanistan trip

 CLICK HERE TO GET THE FOX NEWS APP

-The president's tweet gave them hope, Julie Golsteyn said, adding; "I don't know how much more ridiculous it can get.
+The president's tweet gave them hope, Julie Golsteyn said, adding: "I don't know how much more ridiculous it can get.
 Matt was cleared and then their story changed.
 It is so rigged."